-To access the section of the system board you need to work with, you might need to remove adapters, the riser card, or the drive-bracket assembly that holds drive bays 4 and 5.
-Also, you might need to remove cables that are attached to the system board.
-When disconnecting cables, it is important to note where they attach, so you can reattach them later.
+To access the section of the system board you need to work with, you might have to remove adapters, the riser card, or the drive-bracket assembly that holds drive bays 4 and 5.
+Also, you might have to remove cables that are attached to the system board.
+When disconnecting cables, be sure to note where they attach, so you can reattach them later.